Guðmundur Steingrímsson

 Guðmundur Steingrímsson (born 28 October 1972) is an Icelandic politician.
-He is the son and grandson of former Icelandic Prime Ministers Steingrímur Hermannsson and Hermann Jónasson.
+He is the son and grandson of former Icelandic Prime Ministers Steingrímur Hermannsson and Hermann Jónasson, respectively.

 Career

 Guðmundur was a member of the Althing for Southwest Constituency from 2013 to 2016, as a member of Bright Future.
 He was previously elected for the Northwest Constituency in 2009, as a member of the Progressive Party, the party of his father and grandfather, but later announced his resignation from the party.
 He had previously run for office from a different constituency as a member of the Social Democratic Alliance.

 Guðmundur is a musician and published author.
 He has also worked in television and journalism.